Death of Eren Bülbül

-Eren Bülbül (1 January 2002 – 11 August 2017) was a Turkish 15-year-old boy from Maçka, Trabzon who was killed during the clashes between the Kurdistan Workers' Party (PKK) and the Turkish security forces in part of a Turkish military patrol during the Turkish-PKK conflict.
+Eren Bülbül (1 January 2002 – 11 August 2017) was a Turkish 15-year-old boy from Maçka, Trabzon who was killed by the PKK during a clash with Turkish security forces.
+The incident was part of the wider Turkish-PKK conflict.

 Life

 The son of Ayşe and Hasan Bülbül, Bülbül was one of 12 children.
 He spent his entire life in Maçka, Trabzon, as he went to local Çatak Primary School and later Maçka Anatolian Religious High School.
 His father died in 2016.
 He worked in his family's farm and liked sports, being a fan of Trabzonspor.

 Death

 On 11 August 2017, a group of PKK militants entered a house to obtain supplies after clashes with police.
 Bülbül saw them and informed the gendarmerie.
 He accompanied the police, showing them the house which the militants had entered.
 As a result of an attack by the PKK, both Bülbül and Gendarmerie Sergeant Major Ferhat Gedik were killed.
 After his death, 41 bullets were taken out from Gedik's body.